-The long lazy days of summer holidays are just around the corner.
+The long lazy days of holidays are just around the corner.
 Don’t let screen-time battles get in the way of your kids’ good times - or yours either ;)

 Problem is, free time can all too easily translate to screen-time, warns Family Zone cyber expert and clinical psychologist Jordan Foster, director of ySafe.